hpuranik1794/mental-health-chatbot/README.md

 # Mental Health Chatbot
-Introducing Pandora, your mental health assistant!
+Mental health is a vital aspect of overall well-being, yet many individuals face barriers in accessing the support they need.

-Poor mental health affects millions of people around the globe.
+Introducing Pandora, the mental health assistant that makes you feel better!

-This is a Python Flask web application that uses Natural Language Processing techniques to understand user input and generate appropriate responses.
-It is built using Python, Flask, and JavaScript.
+Pandora is a chatbot that uses Natural Language Processing techniques that understand users' mental health problems and generates a response accordingly.
+It is built using `Python Flask`, `NLTK`, `Tensorflow`, `Keras`, and `JavaScript`.